rupachowrasia/node-chat-application/README.md

-# Chatbox
+# NodeJS Chat Application
-A simple chat with node.js and socket.io
+A simple chat with node.js and socket.io, its just a prtotype.